nabormendonca/gpt-4v-enade-cs-2021/questions/q23-eng.md

 D) The tree traversal in Post-order will process the elements in the following order (from first to last): 27, 18, 5, -2, 10, 7, 23, 25, 34, 40, 36.

+E) The maximum number of elements that this tree can have with 10 levels will be 1,024 elements.

+---

-E) The maximum number of elements that this tree can have with 10 levels will be 1,024 elements.**Prompt**: Answer the question(s) in this image by explaining step-by-step the reasoning used to answer it (them).
-At the end, choose which out of the five options provided (A-E) is correct.
-Indicate if there is more than one correct option or if all five options are incorrect.
+**Prompt**: Answer the question in this image.
+Explain your reasoning step by step.
+At the end, choose which of the five alternatives (A-E) is correct.
+Inform if there is more than one correct alternative or if all five alternatives are incorrect.

+---

 **ChatGPT-4 Vision response**: